 Student Employment Unpaid Hours E-form

 Student employees who do not appear on the Student Employment Time Report or for whom you do not have a Supplemental Payroll Time Card may not be an authorized employee.
-The department must contact Financial Aid, Student Employment Services if this situation arises.
+The department must contact the Career Development Center, Student Employment Services if this situation arises.
 Once it has been established that the student is an authorized employee, the department will need to complete a Student Employment Unpaid Hours E-form.

 Hours worked in a prior payroll period that were not submitted during that payroll period must be submitted on a Student Employment Unpaid Hours E-form.